raylib-cs/raylib-cs/README.md

 }
 ```

-## Building from source
+## Development

-The `Examples` and `Raylib-cs.Tests` projects reference the sibling `Raylib-cs` project by default, so local changes to the the bindings are picked up directly:
+The `Examples` and `Raylib-cs.Tests` projects reference the sibling `Raylib-cs` project by default, so local changes to the bindings are picked up directly:

 ```sh
 dotnet run --project Examples